 Asbestos is a naturally occurring mineral and has been used for thousands of years.
-Asbestos was hugely popular as a building material during the 20th century thanks to its heat resistance, insulation capabilities and cost-effectiveness.
+Asbestos was hugely popular as a building material during the 20th century due to its heat resistance, insulation capabilities and cost-effectiveness.
 In many ways, it was an ideal material for construction materials.

 One of the most prevalent uses of asbestos for construction was as roofing materials.
 It was frequently combined with other materials such as cement and pressed into roof tiles or corrugated asbestos roof sheets.
 It is still common to find asbestos garage roofs, for instance, at properties across the UK.